-- If slider is set to lower position, Gain = min, Current flow through feedback cap C2 = min, Apparent reactance = max, Apparent capacitance = min.
+- If the slider is set to lower position, Gain = min, Current flow through feedback cap C2 = min, Apparent reactance = max, Apparent capacitance = min.

-- If slider is set to upper position, Gain = max, Current flow through feedback cap C2 = max, Apparent reactance = min, Apparent capacitance = max.
+- If the slider is set to upper position, Gain = max, Current flow through feedback cap C2 = max, Apparent reactance = min, Apparent capacitance = max.

 Connecting a complementary reactance (inductor L1) will produce a resonant circuit which is adjusted by tuning the apparent capacitance of C2.